vallgroup/photon-software-rule-book/Tracking Time/README.md

 # Tracking Your Time

 **How do we track hours?**
 We track hours using [Premise Time Tracker](https://premisetimetracker.com).
 The app has a chrome extension that makes it extremely easy to track your time per task.

-When tracking your time make sure to:
+When tracking your time, you must always:
 * Include a Client.
 * Include a Project.
-* Always track your time as you go.
+* Track as you go.
 Never wait until the end of the week to enter all your time.

 Sometimes knowing what is billable can be a little hazy.
 Here are some notes that can answer common questions around tracking hours and what is billable work.